![]() |

 For the readers:

 So, not only is Puck a girl, but she rides an ordinary horse in the races made for magical, legendary beasts.
 Why would she do such a thing?
-She has her reasons...and they made me want to shake her and hug her at the same time!
+She has her reasons.
+They made me want to shake her and hug her at the same time, but she has them!

 Four time champion Sean Kendrick will race again this year--but the stakes are higher than ever.
 And they were already pretty high.
 You know....life or death.